 Song: “Whiskey in the Jar”

 I typically avoid indulging in clichés, but, man, “Whiskey in the Jar” is just too good not to include in this St. Patrick’s Day post.
 Covered by everyone from Metallica to Thin Lizzy, the song has just the amount of mirth for a holiday devoted to destroying your liver.
-The Dubliners’s version is still my favorite—even more so after watching the old guys rockin’ out in the video above—and provided the perfect soundtrack to the late night writing that produced the following short fiction.
+The Dubliners’s version is still my favorite and provided the perfect soundtrack to the late night writing that produced the following short fiction.

 Story: “Go Maire Sibh Bhur Saol Nua”